 Purpose/materiality/value creation process

-Materiality management, penetration of Purpose throughout the Group
+Pervasion of Purpose throughout the Group

 Policy on establishing desirable stakeholder relationships

-Basic policy on internal management
+Basic policy on internal controls

-Every year we conduct an evaluation of the Board of Directors in an effort to enhance its effectiveness by considering and adopting measures aimed at improving issues identified in the evaluation and by implementing the PDCA cycle (please refer to the link below for the results of the evaluation of the Board of Directors in fiscal 2022 (overview)).
+Every year we conduct an evaluation of the Board of Directors in an effort to enhance its effectiveness by considering and adopting measures aimed at improving issues identified in the evaluation and by implementing the PDCA cycle (please refer to the link below for the results of the evaluation of the Board of Directors in fiscal 2023 (overview)).

 PDCA Cycle

-(1) Key points for evaluation in fiscal 2022
+(1) Key points of evaluation in fiscal 2023

-(2) Results of the evaluation of the Board of Directors in fiscal 2022 (evaluation results, issues and future initiatives)
+(2) Results of the Evaluation of the Board of Directors in FY2023(evaluation overview, issues, and initiatives going forward)

-At the meeting of the Board of Directors in fiscal 2022, we confirmed improvements in effectiveness through the formulation of the Medium-Term Management Plan, internal management of the Group, enhanced discussions on policies for building desirable relationships with diverse stakeholders and other measures.
-The evaluation of the Board of Directors indicated that the Board and each committee are aware of their respective objectives and are endeavoring to invigorate discussions and improve their supervisory functions.
-As a result, we believe that an adequate degree of effectiveness is being sustained.
+The results of the FY2023 Evaluation of the Board of Directors indicated that the Board and each committee are aware of their respective objectives and are endeavoring to invigorate discussions and improve their supervisory functions.As a result, we believe that an adequate degree of effectiveness is being sustained.

 Committees